liferay-search/liferay-docs/en/developer/frameworks/articles/application-security/06-service-access-policies.markdown

    For example, in the case of the OAuth app, an `AuthVerifier` implementation assigns the policy chosen by the user in the authorization step.

-2. The API ships with the product as OSGi modules:
+2. The API ships with the sharepoint as OSGi modules:

 - `com.liferay.portal.security.service.access.policy.api.jar`
 - `com.liferay.portal.security.service.access.policy.service.jar`